nevendyulgerov/ammo/README.md

  * @param {string} key
  * @param {mixed} value
  * @returns {Array}
- * Filters a collection by key-value comparison
+ * Filters a collection by key-value comparison and returns a collection containing entries with signature {item: originalItemContents, index: originalItemIndex in the initial collection}.
+Useful for extracting data and cleaning the initial collection from extracted items.
  */

 // usage